smitmartijn/networkinsight-cookbook/manuscript/ch-search-engine.md

 ### Meta Property

-Remember the [Meta Entity Types]{.underline}?
+Remember the [Meta Entity Types]{#ch-meta-entity-types}?
 Meta properties are the same thing, only attached to another entity.
 This is a group of properties that's consolidated under a single property.

 For example, the Flow entity has a meta property called VM.
 This refers to both Source VM and Destination VM.
 Here's an example: